Keyboard shortcuts

 Conclusion

-iOS 26.2 represents Apple’s most comprehensive security and privacy update to date.
+iOS 26.4 represents the latest in Apple’s most comprehensive security and privacy update cycle to date.
 Key priorities:

-1. Update to iOS 26.2 immediately – Patches actively exploited zero-day vulnerabilities
+1. Update to iOS 26.4 immediately – Patches 41 CVEs including 7 Critical kernel, WebKit, and Keychain vulnerabilities

 2. Enable lockdown mode – Prevents sophisticated spyware attacks

-3. Enable Stolen Device Protection – Prevents thieves from accessing data even with your passcode
+3. Stolen Device Protection (auto-enabled in 26.4) – Prevents thieves from accessing data even with your passcode

 4. Turn on Advanced Data Protection – End-to-end encrypts your iCloud data